browserengineering/book/book/animations.md

 changes, and executing the animation.
 Both have some details that are important to get right, but are conceptually straightforward:

-* In the `style` function, when a DOM node changes its style, check to see if one or more of the properties with registered transitions are changed; if so, start a new animation and add it to the `animations` dictionary on the `Tab`.
+First, in the `style` function, when a DOM node changes its style, check to see if one or more of the properties with registered transitions are changed; if so, start a new animation and add it to the `animations` dictionary on the `Tab`.
 This logic will be in a new function called `animate_style`, which is called just after the style update for `node` is complete:

 ``` {.python}
 def style(node, rules, tab):